-I am currently seeking (potentially multiple) Ph.D. students interested in programming languages and software engineering research for a newly NSF-funded project on analysis and transformations for imperative Deep Learning (DL) programs.
-The project focuses on enhancing the robustness, increasing run-time performance, and facilitating the long-lived evolution of DL systems, particularly, large, industrial DL systems.
+I am currently seeking (potentially multiple, fully-funded) Ph.D. students interested in programming languages and software engineering research for an NSF-funded project on analysis and transformations for (imperative) Deep Learning (DL) programs.
+The project—based in the heart of New York City—focuses on enhancing the robustness, increasing run-time performance, and facilitating the long-lived evolution of DL systems, particularly, large, industrial DL systems.
 For more information on the project, please see the project announcement.

-Potential research topics explored during the course of the project may include (static/dynamic) program analysis and transformation (e.g., automated refactoring).
-The successful candidates will be expected to work on projects that generally yield open-source developer tool research prototypes, typically plug-ins to popular IDEs, build systems, or static analyzers.
-Potential applications may find more information on the principal supervisor’s web page.
-After discussing with me, potential students should apply to the City University of New York (CUNY) Graduate Center (GC) Ph.D. program in Computer Science.
+Potential research topics explored during the project may include (static/dynamic) program analysis and transformation (e.g., automated refactoring) and empirical software engineering.
+Successful candidates will be expected to work on projects that generally yield open-source developer tool research prototypes, plug-ins to popular IDEs, build systems, or static analyzers.
+Applicants may find additional information on the PI’s web page.
+They should also apply to the City University of New York (CUNY) Graduate Center (GC) Ph.D. program in Computer Science (deadline January 15) following a discussion with the PI.

 Topics of Interest